Goldman Sachs CEO History

 © History Oasis

-When Stephen Friedman retired in 1994, Jon Corzine took over as CEO and led Goldman Sachs' transition to a public company with an initial public offering in 1999.
+Jon Corzine took over as CEO and led Goldman Sachs' transition to a public company with an initial public offering in 1999.

-Corzine drove major expansion into new areas like investment management and focused heavily on lifting the firm's lagging stock price before the IPO.
+Corzine drove expansion into new areas like investment management and focused heavily on lifting the firm's lagging stock price before the IPO.

 HENRY PAULSON